Survivor (franchise): Prizes

 The Sole Survivor receives a cash prize of $1,000,000 prior to taxes and sometimes also receives a car provided by the show's sponsor.
-Every player receives a prize for participating on Survivor depending on how long they lasts in the game.
+Every player receives a prize for participating on Survivor depending on how long they last in the game.
 In most seasons, the runner-up receives $100,000, and third place wins $85,000.
 All other players receive money on a sliding scale, though specific amounts have rarely been made public.
 Sonja Christopher, the first player voted off Survivor: Borneo, received $2,500.
 In Survivor: Fiji, the first season with tied runners-up, the two runners-up received $100,000 each, and Yau-Man Chan received $60,000 for his fourth-place finish.
 All players also receive an additional $10,000 for their appearance on the reunion show.
 In the 40th season of the American version (an all winners edition), winner Tony Vlachos received $2,000,000, the biggest cash prize in the show's history.

 Most seasons between The Australian Outback and Fiji have featured a late-season reward challenge where the winner receives a car.
 This reward was infamous for what was later dubbed the "car curse," referring to the fact that no player who won the car ever went on to win the game during his, her or their original season.